numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 5. The UFunc machinery will be changed to replace the current dispatching and type resolution system (part of Phase II).
    The old system should be *mostly* supported as a legacy version for some time.
-   This should thus not affect most users, but is a necessary large refactor.

 Additionally, as a general design principle, the addition of new user defined datatypes will *not* change the behaviour of programs.